 - An analysis of different surface properties may yield insights into the binding potential of PD-1.

-- Conduct a comparative analysis of dataset 5dk3 to one of its FAB fragments bound to PD-1.
+- Conduct a comparative analysis of dataset 5dk3 to 5GGS.

-- Construct a macromolecular complex of an entire antibody bound to cancer-causing antigen.
+- Construct a macromolecular complex of an entire antibody bound to cancer-causing receptor.

 1. Analysis of Pembrolizumab Surface Properties